 Every year, nearly 3,000 students enter Canada’s 17 medical schools.
 Many of them — perhaps including you — have dreamed for years of bettering the world through their practice of medicine.

-Add this to undergraduate education debt — $26,000 for the average Canadian university graduate — and you are looking at a hefty sum you’ll likely have to start paying back once you’re not longer considered a student.
+Add this to undergraduate education debt — $28,000 for the average Canadian university graduate — and you are looking at a hefty sum you’ll likely have to start paying back once you’re no longer considered a student.

 Source: The Association of Faculties of Medicine of Canada

-Funding for medical school can come from a variety of sources — from scholarships to grants and loans — and figuring out which options are right for you is the key to how well you manage the money you receive.
+Funding for medical school can come from a variety of sources — from scholarships to grants and loans.
+Figuring out which options are right for you is the key to how well you manage the money you receive.

-The strategies offered in this guide will walk you through the most common forms of med school funding, step by step:
+The strategies in this guide will walk you through the most common forms of medical school funding, step by step:

 - Apply for scholarships and bursaries to avoid borrowing more than you have to.